What is Post Traumatic Stress Disorder (PTSD)?

 PTSD or post-traumatic stress disorder is a mental health disorder that is triggered by a disturbing event.
 The disturbing event is often life threatening, such as combat, a natural disaster, a car accident, or sexual assault.
 Sometimes the event does not need to be life threatening such as unexpectedly losing a loved one.
 PTSD can develop at any age but there are many factors that can determine if you will develop PTSD such as your sex; women are more likely to develop PTSD, having had childhood trauma, and having minimal social support after the event.
 The main difference between PTSD and trauma is important.
 A traumatic event is time-based, while PTSD is a longer-term condition where one continues to have flashbacks and re-experiencing the event.
 People with PTSD often experience intrusive memories.

-What does trauma and PTSD look like?
+What does PTSD look like?

 Everyone reacts to trauma and PTSD in different ways, People experience a wide range of symptoms such as: